Eppie-io/Eppie-App/README.md

-# Eppie-App
+# Eppie — pen protocol encrypted p2p email

 [![Crowdin](https://badges.crowdin.net/e/8fee200a40ee70ffd3fa6b7d8d23deee/localized.svg)](https://eppie.crowdin.com/eppie)

-Open protocol encrypted p2p email.

 ## Intro
 [Eppie](https://eppie.io) is a next-gen _providerless_ email that allows its users to own their accounts, addresses and data.
 In addition to its own p2p network Eppie can communicate with other popular decentralized networks, like Ethereum, and is capable of interacting with conventional IMAP/SMTP email.
 It is beautiful and easy to use, just like a normal email client.